milhouse1337/xdio-whisper/README.md

 cp .env.example .env
 ```

-You can update the file in your favorite editor.
+You can now update the `.env` file in your favorite editor.

 ```bash
 vi .env